The elementary-age child remains enthusiastic about play, yet is also hungry to learn.

 A widening range of specialty subjects rounds out the school day.
 The universe of world languages opens up with Spanish and German lessons full of games, songs, and poems.
 Practical arts (handwork) lessons develop fine motor skills and concentration through knitting, crocheting, sewing, and cross-stitch.
 Drawing, wet-on-wet watercolor painting, beeswax modeling, and writing nourish the artist in each child.
 Every day brings music: singing, recorder playing, and (in third grade) a stringed instrument.
 Outdoor play refreshes the children several times a day and provides a foundation for social cognitive skills—the art of getting along with others.

 At Housatonic Valley Waldorf School, our faculty and staff are proud to serve families and their children throughout Connecticut, including the communities of Newtown, Bethel, and Danbury, CT, and the surrounding areas.
-If you’re interested in learning more about the curriculum of our private elementary school or enrolling your child, please feel free to contact our admissions office today.
+If you’re interested in learning more about the curriculum and programs offered at our private elementary school or enrolling your child, please feel free to contact our admissions office today.

 The archetypal Fairy Tales speak deeply to the students’ souls and help develop basic human capacities.
 The alphabet is discovered, letter by letter, through images of the world around us; the basic units of writing are experienced as the curve and the straight line.
 The writing down of poems that the children know by heart begins their journey to reading and spelling.
 Arithmetic, including the four processes, is introduced by the exciting discovery of the qualities of numbers and patterns everywhere.